MHaringa/insurancerating/docs/reference/rating_table.md

   Optional character string naming the exposure column in the output.
 If `NULL`, the original exposure column name is used.

+- estimate_name:

+  Optional character vector with the exact output column name for each model estimate.
+Supply one value for one model, an unnamed vector in model order, or a named vector whose names identify the supplied model objects.
+If `NULL`, columns retain the default `est_<model>` names.

 - exponentiate: